Communitarianism

 Communitarianism is a philosophy that emphasizes the connection between the individual and the community.
-Its overriding philosophy is based on the belief that a person's social identity and personality are largely molded by community relationships, with a smaller degree of development being placed on individualism.
+Its overriding philosophy is based on the belief that a person's social identity and personality are largely moulded by community relationships, with a smaller degree of development being placed on individualism.

 Although the community might be a family, communitarianism usually is understood, in the wider, philosophical sense, as a collection of interactions, among a community of people in a given place (geographical location), or among a community who share an interest or who share a history.

-Communitarianism is often contrasted with individualism, and generally opposes laissez-faire policies that deprioritize the stability of the overall community.
+As a political philosophy, communitarians emphasize the importance of the family and intermediary institutions of civil society, such as churches, charities, and other voluntary associations, understood as non-coercive social structures that stand apart from both collectivism (exercised in the form of state authority) and individualism.
+In Europe, communitarian ideas are often associated with Christian democratic traditions, with notable communitarian parties being the German CDU, the Dutch CDA and the Austrian ÖVP.

 Terminology

 The philosophy of communitarianism originated in the 20th century, but the term "communitarian" was coined in 1841, by John Goodwyn Barmby, a leader of the British Chartist movement, who used it in referring to utopian socialists and other idealists who experimented with communal styles of life.
 However, it was not until the 1980s that the term "communitarianism" gained currency through association with the work of a small group of political philosophers.
 Their application of the label "communitarian" was controversial, even among communitarians, because, in the West, the term evokes associations with the ideologies of socialism and collectivism; so, public leaders—and some of the academics who champion this school of thought—usually avoid the term "communitarian", while still advocating and advancing the ideas of communitarianism.

 The term is primarily used in two senses: